elainebroche-dev/pf5-iomha-prints/README.md

 1. How to Clone the Repository
 2. Create Application and Postgres DB on Heroku
-3. Configure Cloudinary to host images used by the application
-4. Connect the Heroku app to the GitHub repository
+3. Connect the Heroku app to the GitHub repository

-5. Executing automated tests
-6. Final Deployment steps
+4. Configure Amazon Web Services S3 to store static files and images
+5. Configure STRIPE config vars and webhooks

 ### How to Clone the Repository

-- Go to the https://github.com/elainebroche-dev/pf4-wayfarers-guided-hikes repository on GitHub
+- Go to the https://github.com/elainebroche-dev/pf5-iomha-prints repository on GitHub
 - Click the "Code" button to the right of the screen, click HTTPs and copy the link there
 - Open a GitBash terminal and navigate to the directory where you want to locate the clone
 - On the command line, type "git clone" then paste in the copied url and press the Enter key to begin the clone process